Xnkr/AI-f20/hw1/README.md

 Code description:

-To execute the code, extract and open the project in IDE (Intellij recommended) and run main methods in MissionariesAndCannibals/USASearch class
+To execute the code, extract and open the project in IDE (Intellij recommended) and run main methods in MissionariesAndCannibals/USASearch class (or)
+Navigate to the extracted hw1 folder in the terminal (the directory containing the src folder) Run the commands
+`find -name *.java > sources.txt`
+`mkdir build`
+`javac -d build @sources.txt`
+`cd build/`
+The java code should be compiled inside the build directory To run the code for Problem 2 - Missionaries and cannibals, use the command `java ai.hw1.mac.MissionariesAndCannibals`
+To run the code for Problem 3 - Road Map of USA, use the command `java ai.hw1.usa.USASearch`

 Problem 2 - Missionaries and Cannibals: